manjurulhoque/django-job-portal/README.md

 #### Run

-1.With the venv activate it, execute:
+1. With the venv activate it, execute:

     python manage.py collectstatic

    *Note* : Collect static is not necessary when debug is True (in dev mode)

 2. Create initial database:

     `python manage.py migrate`

 3. Load demo data (optional):